samtay/so-hs/README.md

 ### config
-0. xdga config: FIX allow user to set default site with shortcode instead of full info
+0. xdga config: FIX allow user to set default site with shortcode instead of full info WOW turns out that is really hard.
+Maybe ping community for solution that doesnt involve an entire Options' newtype wrapper just to allow site decoded to shortcode text
 1. xdga data to save `--filter` string
 2. split `defaultOptions` and `sites` into `defaults.yml` and `sites.yml`
+3. need to keep track of "editor" option from config through cli parser; does this become a cli option as well? or does it get forwarded with possibly many other things into SO?

 ### general
 0. maybe start this thing off with StateT ??? or choose a new extension to